ilyaSuperGlue/sherlock-js/README.md

 ## Limitations

+- Web browser not supported due to CORS issue
 - Some sites may block automated requests (WAF status)
 - Rate limiting on some sites may cause UNKNOWN status
+- Proxy fetching not implemented yet
 - Multi threading not implemented yet

 ## License